“ Hi Boss…..I’m sorry I can’t come into the office today as I’m stuck in the Himalayas!”

-Because your custom itinerary is mostly likely unique to you (we’ve never operated an identical itinerary yet), you really need to talk to us about contingency that would be SPECIFIC to your itinerary.
+Because your custom itinerary is mostly likely unique to you (we’ve never operated an identical itinerary yet), you really need to talk to us about contingencies that would be SPECIFIC to your itinerary.

 It's around $5,000 to charter a helicopter for a non-emergency......contingency will be much, much less!

-Most people have varying attitudes towards risk and the topic of contingency is a most complex one, as it involves many “what if’s”.
-The dynamics of certain communications e.g. email, text etc don’t lend themselves well to the matter of contingency discussion.
+Most people have varying attitudes towards risk, and the topic of contingency is a complex one as it involves many “what ifs.”.
+The dynamics of certain communications, e.g., email, text, etc., don’t lend themselves well to the matter of contingency discussion.

 Contingency is something that you really need to speak to us about…..and we mean speak as in a verbal conversation on the phone.

-We’re experienced, seasoned trekkers and travellers ourselves.
-Pretty much anything and everything that can go wrong from a serious medical emergency to a landslide blocking a road has happened to us at some point and at times to our clients too.
-Over 30 years, we’ve probably encountered most things.
-Thankfully most are pretty minor.
+We’re experienced trekkers and travellers ourselves.
+Pretty much anything and everything that can go wrong, from a serious medical emergency to a landslide blocking a road, has happened to us at some point and, at times, to our clients too.
+Over the past 30 years, we’ve probably encountered most things.
+Thankfully, most are pretty minor.

-It would be exhaustive to list all things that could lead to the need for contingency, but here’s a few examples:
+It would be exhaustive to list all things that could lead to the need for contingency, but here are a few examples:

 We’ll use the Everest Base Camp Trek as an example here.
-But, this real scenario could equally apply to any trek or tour that involves a flight as part of the itinerary, especially one that is considered a “mountain flight” e.g. Lukla, Jomsom, Taplejung, Juphal, Simikot.
+But, this real scenario could equally apply to any trek or tour that involves a flight as part of the itinerary, especially one that is considered a “mountain flight,” e.g., Lukla, Jomsom, Taplejung, Juphal, and Simikot.

-Flights are entirely weather dependent and as such are “fly by sight”….to take off, navigate and land the pilot needs to see.
-You really wouldn’t want to land at somewhere like Lukla where the short runway is on a cliff edge if the pilot can’t see to land or take off.
-It’s scary enough as it is in good visibility.
+Flights are entirely weather-dependent and, as such, “fly by sight.
+To take off, navigate, and land, the pilot needs to see.
+You really wouldn’t want to land somewhere like Lukla, where the short runway is on a cliff edge, if the pilot couldn’t see to land or take off.
+It’s scary enough, as it has good visibility.

 Lukla Airstrip on final approach